-SECTION 4: LAND USE AND PHYSICAL SETTING
+SECTION 3: LAND USE AND PHYSICAL SETTING

 The Department may consider the current, intended, and reasonable anticipated future land use of the site and its surroundings when assessing the nature and extent of contamination.
-For this site, alternatives that may restrict the use of the site to commercial criteria as described in Part 375-1.8(g) are being evaluated in addition to unrestricted SCGs.
+For this site alternatives that may restrict the use of the site to commercial criteria as described in Part 375-1.8(g) were evaluated in addition to unrestricted SCGs.

-A comparison of the appropriate SCGs for the identified land use against the unrestricted use SCGs for the site contaminants is included in the Tables for the media being evaluated in Exhibit A.
+A comparison of the appropriate SCGs for the identified land use against the unrestricted use SCGs for the site contaminants is available in the RI.

-SECTION 5: ENFORCEMENT STATUS
+SECTION 4: ENFORCEMENT STATUS